how to pin a kilt

 How to Pin a Kilt | Correct Placement, Etiquette, and Safety

-A kilt pin goes on the outer apron only, typically on the right-hand side of the wearer, about 4 inches (10 cm) up from the hem and 2 inches (5 cm) in from the apron’s edge.
-Do not pin through both aprons; the pin is for weight and decoration, not to hold the kilt closed.
+A kilt pin is worn on the outer apron only, usually on the right-hand side of the wearer.
+Place it about 4 inches (10 cm) up from the hem and 2 inches (5 cm) in from the front edge.
+It is decorative and adds weight to the apron—it should never pin both layers of the kilt together.

-• Doesn’t: Fasten the kilt shut.
-Your straps and buckles do that job.
-Pinning through both aprons can restrict movement and strain the fabric.
+It does not fasten the kilt closed.
+The kilt’s straps and buckles handle fit and security.
+Pinning through both aprons can restrict movement and damage the fabric over time.

 Step-by-Step: How to Pin a Kilt

-Fasten the straps and buckles so the kilt sits at navel height and falls to the middle of the kneecap.
-Smooth the outer apron.
+Put the kilt on at natural waist height so it sits at the navel and falls to the middle of the kneecap.
+Fasten all straps securely and smooth the outer apron so it lies flat.

-• 2 in (5 cm) in from the front edge
+About 2 inches (5 cm) in from the front edge

-Open the pin and pass it just through the outer apron.
-Angle the pin slightly so it mirrors the apron edge.
-Close securely.
+Open the kilt pin and push it only through the outer apron.
+Do not pierce the inner layer.
+Angle it slightly so it follows the natural line of the apron, then close it securely.

-Walk a few steps, sit, and stand again.
-The apron should swing freely and the pin should sit flat without pulling.
+Walk a few steps, sit down, and stand again.
+The apron should move freely, and the pin should remain flat without pulling or tilting.

 Common Mistakes to Avoid